videojs/blog/source/_drafts/videojs-contrib-ads-6.md

 Now we're in the ContentPlayback state.
 At this point, the ad plugin could play a midroll ad, causing a brief foray into the Midroll state, or content could continue without interruption.

 When content ends, normally we would see an `ended` event right away.
 Instead, contrib-ads sends a `contentended` event, which is the ad plugin's chance to play postroll ads.
-Perhaps the ad plugin has decided not to play postroll ad, so it responds by triggering `nopreroll`. contrib-ads knows that now we're really done, so an `ended` event is triggered.
+Perhaps the ad plugin has decided not to play postroll ad, so it responds by triggering `nopostroll`. contrib-ads knows that now we're really done, so an `ended` event is triggered.

 Finally, since content has ended for the first time, we now transition to the AdsDone state.
-There will be no more ads, even if the use seeks backwards and plays through the content again.
+There will be no more ads, even if the user seeks backwards and plays through the content again.

 ## Conclusion